Jordan Poole NBA Preview vs. the Bucks

 Get tickets for any NBA game this season at Ticketmaster!

+- Poole's opponents, the Bucks, have one of the fastest offensive tempos, ranking fifth, averaging 103.9 possessions per game, while his Wizards average 105.2 per game, which ranks 22nd among NBA teams.

-- Defensively, the Bucks allowed 113.3 points per game last season, 14th in the league.
+- Defensively, the Bucks are ranked 23rd in the NBA, giving up 117.8 points per game.

-- The Bucks gave up 44.2 rebounds on average last season, 20th in the league.
+- Conceding 45.1 rebounds per game, the Bucks are the 22nd-ranked squad in the league.

-- Looking at assists, the Bucks allowed 23.9 per game last season, ranking them fifth in the league.
+- Looking at assists, the Bucks are 17th in the NBA, conceding 26.1 per game.

-- The Bucks were the 11th-ranked squad in the NBA in terms of allowing three-pointers last season, conceding 12.1 makes per contest.
+- Giving up 12.9 made 3-pointers per contest, the Bucks are the 16th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!